 Forty-five percent of normal adults snore at least occasionally, and 25 percent are habitual snorers.
 Problem snoring is more frequent in males and overweight persons, and it usually grows worse with age.
-Snoring is an indication of obstructed breathing.
+For our patients in Novi Snoring is an indication of obstructed breathing.
 Therefore, it should not be taken lightly.
 An otolaryngologist can help you to determine where the encumbrance may be and offer solutions for this noisy and often embarrassing behavior.

 The noisy sounds of snoring occur when there is an obstruction to the free flow of air through the passages at the back of the mouth and nose.
 This area is the collapsible part of the airway (see illustration) where the tongue and upper throat meet the soft palate and uvula.
 Snoring occurs when these structures strike each other and vibrate during breathing.
 In children, snoring may be a sign of problems with the tonsils and adenoids.
 A chronically snoring child should be examined by an otolaryngologist, as a tonsillectomy and adenoidectomy may be required to return the child to full health.